mobingilabs/docs/permissions.md

 ## Wave permissions

 The following table lists the permissions supported under RBAC for Wave.
-Wave permissions belong to the `wave</nobr> namespace.
+Wave permissions belong to the `wave` namespace.

 | Permission                             | Description                                                  | Resources Supported |
 | -------------------------------------- | ------------------------------------------------------------ | ------------------- |